Press "Enter" to skip to content

 With Strive, you can simply click the “Create Revision” link under any published post.
 It will create an exact replica for you to work on privately until you’re ready to publish.

-Create Revision link in the Posts menu
+Create Revision link in the Posts menu, update old blog posts, improve search results

 You can schedule the revision like a normal post, and it will override the original when it goes live.
 Plus, you can even see it in your calendar alongside your other posts.

-Revision label on post in calendar
+Revision label on post in calendar, update old blog posts to improve content quality

 You can see your mix of updating old posts and writing new posts